catkin/catkin_tools/docs/verbs/catkin_config.rst

 configuration summary.

 By default, the ``config`` verb gets and sets options for a workspace's *active* profile.
-If no profiles have been specified for a wotkspace, this is a default profile named ``default``.
+If no profiles have been specified for a workspace, this is a default profile named ``default``.

 .. note::